 The American Cancer Association itself says:

-“A well-proven way to prevent cervical cancer is to have testing (screening) to find pre-cancers before they can turn into invasive cancer.
-The Pap test (or Pap smear) and the brand new human papillomavirus (HPV) test are used for this.
+“A well-proven way to prevent cervical cancer is to have testing (screening)… the Pap test (or Pap smear) and the brand new human papillomavirus (HPV) test are used for this.”

 If a pre-cancer is found it can be treated, stopping cervical cancer before it really starts.
 Most invasive cervical cancers are found in women who have not had regular Pap tests.”